 My parent’s lavender plants always attract pollinators in the dozens, mostly including bees.
 But its oily, aromatic flowers also naturally repel pests such as snails, slugs, and other pests (source).

 Lavender is native to the Mediterranean, so like sage, it’s another drought-resistant plant.

 Because of lavender’s appealing fragrance, it’s a common ingredient in homemade soaps, lotions, and more.
 It’s also used as a garnish in some recipes (I sometimes like a sprig of lavender in my lemonade).
 This makes lavender a great dual-purpose plant.

 Lavender also grows well when planted alongside sage and rosemary (which both offer similar benefits).

-You’ll probably be glad to hear that the standard rose bushes are a companion flower and attract many pollinators.
+You’ll probably be glad to hear that the standard rose bushes are companion flowers and attract many pollinators.
 While roses commonly have no nectar, they do provide pollen for bees to harvest as protein for their young (source).

 The good news is that soils can be built up over time, and grow a healthier fungal network to better support rose bushes.
 To accelerate this process, add plenty of quality compost and mulch and avoid tilling.
 Just let the soil do its job.
 If you see mushrooms growing out of your soil, you’re on the right track.

 Many gardeners also get fruiting roses since they have surprisingly great-tasting fruit, or hips, and are used in teas and jams.
 Fruiting roses are also moderately drought-tolerant, partly due to their “hairs”.

 Many rose hips, like those of Rosa x micrugosa have resinous, glandular hairs called trichomes which help prevent water loss.Sarah Owens, Brooklyn Botanic Garden